WebXDAO/start-here/README.md

-<h1 align="center"> Welcome to Web 3 Community Support</h1>
+<h1 align="center"> Welcome to the Web 3 Community Support</h1>
 <img alt= "Banner" src= "/Images/blockchain.gif">

 ### How to join the community?

-- Raise an <code> [issue](https://github.com/web3community/support/issues/new?assignees=&labels=github-invitation&template=invitation.yml&title=Please+invite+me+to+the+community)</code> to join the Web 3 community.
+- Raise an [issue](https://github.com/web3community/support/issues/new?assignees=&labels=github-invitation&template=invitation.yml&title=Please+invite+me+to+the+community) to get an invite to join the **Web 3 community**.

 > Since we are a new community, we are looking forward to more collaboration, share ideas, and many more.
-We will create Open Source Projects that focus on decentralized applications, web 3 & blockchain technologies.
+We will create Open Source Projects that focus on decentralized applications, web 3, and blockchain technologies.

 ### Why you should join this community?